Baghor stone

 Baghor stone is an Upper Paleolithic archaeological object that was found in the Son river valley near the village of Medhauli, in the Sidhi District, Madhya Pradesh, India.
-The stone, interpreted as a cult object, was found at the site of Baghor I, which is located near the base of the Kaimur Escarpment.
+The stone was found at the site of Baghor I, which is located near the base of the Kaimur Escarpment.
 It was first excavated in 1980.

-Baghor stone is a natural triangular piece of local sandstone; it is rather colourful, and had been decorated with yellow pigment.
+Baghor stone is a natural triangular piece of local sandstone; it is colourful, and decorated with yellow pigment.
 These types of stones may be found on top of the escarpment.
-The Baghor site, with all its many lithic artefacts, is dated between 9000 B.C and 8000 B.C.
+The Baghor site, with all its many lithic artefacts, was probably formed between 9000 BC and 8000 BC.
+Researchers dated the Upper Paleolithic small blade industry at the site to be approximately 11,870 years old (± 120 YBP) or possibly older than 10,000 BC.
+The research team mentioned in 1983 that there is a very strong possibility that the stone represents a shrine to Shakti.

 Site description

 The site was first excavated under the direction of archaeologists G. R. Sharma of Allahabad University and J. Desmond Clark of University of California, and assisted by Jonathan Mark Kenoyer and J.N.
 Pal.

 This was determined as a short term occupation site.
 The floor was composed of rubble, and there was a lot of manufacturing waste from stone tool manufacture.
 Many varieties of backed blades and geometric microliths were found, as well as grinding stones and ring stones.

 Later, as a lot of material was removed, a stone platform was identified, with the Baghor triangular stone in the center.
 This platform was interpreted as a site for ritual ceremonies.

-Thus, it took archaeologists quite a lot of time to correctly identify the original role and meaning of the Baghor stone.
+Archaeologists required a lot of time and analysis to determine the original role and meaning of the Baghor stone.